rparana/rparana/README.md

 ### Talking about Personal Stuffs

-- 👨‍💻 I'm Tech Lead at MedPrev;
+- 👨‍💻 I'm Tech Lead and Full Stack developer;

 - 🔭 I’m currently working on NodeJs and VUE.js;